sbcfiregis/DefensibleSpaceInspections/Yearly_Data_Prep.md

 1. "inspectorf" to "preventi3" need to be blank.  address_lo check for blanks

-~~2.
-Clear out the following fields; inspectorp, occupant home, inspecti_1, any violations (A-M), escalate -Update report title in data as well as new year's app.~~
+2. ~~Clear out the following fields; inspectorp, occupant home, inspecti_1, any violations (A-M), escalate -Update report title in data as well as new year's app.~~

 3. Find and replace all "Unable to Assess" with blank